johannesgiorgis/100-days-of-code/log.md

 **Thoughts**: I really like the View Models design pattern that Michael introduces us to in this chapter.
 I need to revisit this to wrap my head around what an appropriate view model looks like.
 I did understand the general gist of cleaning up your views to ensure they are kept straight forward without a lot of validation and checking code intermixed with them.

 **Link(s) to work**: [Started incorporating View Models](https://github.com/johannesgiorgis/talkpython/tree/0b9046bc997531b95d7f073c5501632714d8fbd7/data-driven-web-apps-with-flask)

+### Day 11: Thursday, February 27th, 2020

+**Today's Progress**: Today, I continued working through Talk Python's Building Data Driven Web Applications with Flask, SQLAlchemy & Bootstrap.
+I completed working through the _Client and server-side validation_ chapter.

+**Thoughts**: I started to get a deeper understanding of how View Models design pattern works.
+It is a nice way to organize your code and keep your view methods clean.
+The habit of taking notes for the concept part of the lectures is very helpful to reinforce these lessons and have an organized notes around them.

+**Link(s) to work**: [Started incorporating View Models](https://github.com/johannesgiorgis/talkpython/tree/5c9dfced2cb7967ffa2b53a0ff6e4c6a104011cd/data-driven-web-apps-with-flask)